Wael1122/waa/Dependencies.md

 ## iOS

 These dependencies can all be installed through Cydia.<br \>
-Note: The cydia package installs these dependencies for you.
+Note: The Cydia package installs these dependencies for you.

 - `Bourne-Again SHell`
 - `Core Utilities`